CIBC-Internal/python/Doc/library/textwrap.rst

    Note that tabs and spaces are both treated as whitespace, but they are not
    equal: the lines ``"  hello"`` and ``"\thello"`` are considered to have no common leading whitespace.

+   Lines containing only whitespace are ignored in the input and normalized to a single newline character in the output.

    For example::